Houyi-Qi/Oh-Trust/README.md

 }
 ```

-Additional metrics (e.g., PTCT, reputation, task finish rate) are available in code but not included in default outputs.
+Additional metrics (e.g., VoRM, TRLC, UoR) are available in code but not included in default outputs.

 ---